Ahmed-AbdullahCreates/CTRL-F-Search-Engine/README.md

 A fast, powerful search engine inspired by the universal CTRL+F keyboard shortcut.
 Built with React, TypeScript & Vite, this project delivers lightning-fast search results with advanced information retrieval techniques.

-*This project was developed as part of the Information Retrieval course taught by [ENG.
+*This project was developed as part of the Information Retrieval course taught by [Eng.
 Esraa Maged](https://github.com/EsraaMagedd), FCAI, 2024-2025.*

 </div>